Baryon-antibaryon photoproduction cross sections off the proton: Results and Discussion

-The invariant mass of the produced baryon-anti-baryon pairs serves as a key observable that characterizes the dynamics within the baryon-anti-baryon systems.
+The invariant mass of the produced baryon-antibaryon pairs serves as a key observable that characterizes the dynamics within the baryon-antibaryon systems.
 To examine this, the results were integrated over the complete range of the $-t$ momentum transfer to the produced pairs, and binned by beam photon energy, $E_{\gamma}$.

 The results for the beam energy range of $8.5$ to $9.0$~GeV are presented in Fig.~\ref{fig:differential_IM}, showing the (a) \(\pantip\)-system, (b) the \(\LamantiLam\)-system, and (c) the \(\pantiL\)-system.
 Each model intensity component and their total are depicted as colored filled histograms.
 Their sums are normalized to the measured differential cross sections.
 The complete set of results for all photon energies is shown in Appendix~\ref{sec:difft_allE} in Fig.~\ref{fig:diff_IM}.